Hypersonic Attack Cruise Missile

-The Hypersonic Attack Cruise Missile (HACM) is a scramjet-powered hypersonic air-launched cruise missile project, the successor of the Hypersonic Air-breathing Weapon Concept (HAWC) and the SCIFiRE hypersonic programs.
+The Hypersonic Attack Cruise Missile (HACM; pronounced Hack-em) is an Australian-American scramjet-powered hypersonic air-launched cruise missile project, the successor of the Hypersonic Air-breathing Weapon Concept (HAWC) and the SCIFiRE hypersonic programs.

 Technology developed for the HAWC demonstrator was used to influence the design of the HACM, a U.S. Air Force Program of Record to create a scramjet-powered hypersonic missile it could deploy as an operational weapon.

+In Australian service, the projectile will become the fastest missile Australia has ever operated, and the first hypersonic missile.

+Development

+In December 2021, Raytheon Technologies was awarded a $985 million contract to continue its HACM development.

 The contract to develop HACM further was awarded to Raytheon in September 2022.
 HACM will use a Northrop Grumman scramjet.
+It is designed to be smaller than the AGM-183 ARRW and able to fly along “vastly different trajectories” than the boost-glide ARRW.